grezniczek/redcap_survey_auth/README.md

     ]
     ```

+  - **LDAP Attribute mappings:** When LDAP is enabled, custom attribute mappings for email, first, last, and full name can be set.
+These will be used when attempting to get email and full name of an authenticated user.

   - **Custom:** When selected, custom credentials can be entered into a text box.
 Type one username-password pair per line, separated by a colon (e.g. `UserXY:secret123`).
 Usernames are not case-sensitive (passwords are).

 - **Use Whitelist:** When checked, a list of usernames (one username per line) can be entered.
 Only users in this list will be able to authenticate successfully.